Woodcarving Opportunities

 Roman Chernikov, with his cute miniature whittling carvings, caught the attention of the showgoers.
 He not only displayed his expertise but also took some eager show participants under his wing, teaching them the art of chip carving on his practice boards.
 And guess what?
 He delved into the difference between whittling and wood carving and gave the lowdown on Tramp Art.
 Fascinating stuff!
 See Roman’s gallery or visit his website READ N TRY.

 Ron Richards, our seasoned caricature carver, wowed the crowd with multiple carved faces, both realistic and hilariously exaggerated.
-He even spilled the beans on knife sharpening techniques that left everyone in awe.
+He even spilled the beans on knife-sharpening techniques that left everyone in awe.
 Sharp knives are indeed happy knives!

 But the surprises didn’t end there!
 Allan Aldridge demonstrated how to use a carving bench that he built himself.
 He also carved adorable mice from basswood eggs and handed them out to kids.
 However, there were two conditions: the kids had to name their mice and promise to feed them once a week.
 How’s that for spreading the joy of wood carving?